robertogattabs/RadAgent/README.md

 ```

 ### RADIOMICS agent
 RadAgent extends the moddicom package [1], providing the entire pipeline for Radiomics investigation.
-This means that RadAgent:
+Because of that, it requires a set of DICOM studies formatted in a way compatible with moddicom.
+This means, for example (a) axial or almost-axial projections only, (b) voxels disjointed and adiacents, (c) no missing image slices and (d) a DICOM RTStruct object contaning the contoured ROI (Region Of Interest).

+Starting from those, RadAgent:
 * extract the image features on the found foldes, given and entry point on the filesystem.
 The features are compliant with the Image biomarker standardisation initiative [2].
 * given and entry point on the filesystem, it loads the images from the found foldes.
 * applies the LoGs filtering, according to the given sigmas;